apify/apify-docs/docs/storage/dataset.md

     // Add data to the named dataset await dataset.pushData({ foo: 'bar' });

+When using the `getData()` method, you can specify the data you retrieve using the `[fields]` parameter.
+It should be an array of field names (strings) that will be included in the results.
+To include all the results, simply omit the `[fields]` parameter.

+    // Only get the 'hotel' and 'cafe' fields const hotelAndCafeData = await dataset.getData(
+        fields=[
+            'hotel',
+            'cafe'
+        ]
+    );

 For more information on managing datasets using the Apify SDK, see the [SDK documentation](https://sdk.apify.com/docs/api/dataset).

-### Apify JavaScript client
+### JavaScript API client

-The [Apify JavaScript client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) allows you to access your datasets from outside the Apify platform (e.g. from a Node.js application).
+Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) allows you to access your datasets from outside the Apify platform (e.g. from a Node.js application).

 To use the `apify client` in your application, you will first need to have [Node.js](https://nodejs.org/en/) version 10 or higher installed.
 You can use the following commands to check which version of Node.js you have.